Baz, Kazmir, Starling join Frazier for US Olympic baseball

 Robertson, 36 allowed one run over two innings in qualifying.
 Jackson, 37, allowed one run in 2 2/3 innings.

-Among those dropped who had been on the qualifying roster were right-handers Homer Bailey, DJ Johnson and James Sherfy; left-handers Trevor Lane, Matthew Liberatore, Drew Parrish and Marc Rzepczynski; infielders Logan Forsythe and Luke Williams; and outfielders Jarren Duran, Jon Jay and Matt Kemp.
+Among those dropped who had been on the qualifying roster were right-handers Homer Bailey and DJ Johnson; left-handers Trevor Lane, Drew Parrish and Marc Rzepczynski; infielders Logan Forsythe and Luke Williams; and outfielders Jon Jay and Matt Kemp.

-Sherfy was brought to the major leagues by San Francisco right after the qualifying tournament.
-Libertore was picked for the All-Star Futures Game at Denver’s Coors Field on July 11.

 Matt Wieters, cut from the qualifying roster just before the Americas tournament, also was not included.